OCA/web/web_menu_autohide/README.rst

 Hide menus
 ==========

-This addon hides the top menu bar and the left menu bar.
+This addon hides the top and left menu bars.
 They become visible again when you move the mouse towards the border of the screen (the distance is configurable).
 Moving the mouse out of a menu causes it to disappear after a configurable delay.

 Configuration
 =============